 Platform software such as CMSIS often produces warnings out-of-the-box.
 Since this code is most often written in C, and since we usually do not write code in C, consider disabling all warnings for the C language.

 When using the GMock framework, the EXPECT_* macros shall be used to state expectations.
 If a test contains any precondition checks on functionality that is already tested in other tests, the ASSERT_* macros shall be used to test the preconditions.
 Example: TEST(MyTest, FirstTest) { EXPECT_TRUE(theWorldIsRound); } TEST(MyTest, SecondTest) { ASSERT_TRUE(theWorldIsRound); If this does not hold, the purpose of the following test is moot EXPECT_TRUE(triangularInequalityHoldsOnEarthsSurface); }

+Appendix: Cheat Sheet

+This section contains a Cheat Sheet; i.e. nonsensical code written for the purpose of demonstrating the rules.
+It is not normative: no rules originate from the Cheat Sheet example.

+Appendix: Settings files for development environments

+This section contains settings files that instruct development environments to apply some of the coding rules.

+Visual Studio 2013

+Apply this file in Visual Studio 2013 by selecting Tools -> Options, select “Import selected environment settings”, Optionally backup your current settings, then select Browse to select this settings file.

+Eclipse

+Apply this file in Eclipse (Tested with Eclipse Kepler and LPCXpresso 7.3) by selecting Window -> Preferences -> C/C++ -> Code Style -> Formatter, use Import to select this settings file.